deros92/Finance_Projects/README.md

+# FInance Projects

-# How to download data from yahoofinance with Python
+## How to download data from yahoofinance

 ### Libraries